Understanding Excel Cell References

 A circular reference occurs when a cell in an Excel worksheet refers to itself, directly or indirectly.
 For example, if =100+B2 is entered into cell B2, a direct circular reference has been created.
 An indirect circular reference is when the formula in a given cell refers to one or more other cells that refer back to the original cell.
 For example, a formula in C1 refers to cell C2, C2 refers to C3, and C3 refers back to C1.

 When Excel encounters a circular reference in a worksheet, a Circular Reference Warning displays a dialog box when the workbook is first opened.
-You can either ignore the circular reference, or you can locate it to edit the worksheet.
+You can either ignore the circular reference or you can locate it to edit the worksheet.
 STOP!
-Ignoring circular references risks that your data is incorrect and may lead to bad decisions.
+Ignoring circular references risks your data being incorrect and may lead to bad decisions.
 Unfortunately, because many Excel users don’t understand circular references, they click through the warning without any additional action.

 If you see the Circular Reference dialog box, click OK, and then track down the problem references so you can correct the formula logic:

-Excel circular references will usually be visually flagged in the worksheet with a green marker in the cell’s upper left corner.
+Excel circular references are usually visually flagged in the worksheet with a green marker in the cell’s upper left corner.

 Understanding the different types of cell references in formulas is one of the keys to accurate results and success in Microsoft Excel.